bencsbalazs/bencsbalazs/README.md

 💡 I’m a passionate full-stack developer specializing in Django and React, with a deep love for clean code, clever architecture, and creative collaboration.

-📍 Based in Malmö/Lund, Sweden, and open to opportunities anywhere in Sweden or Denmark.
+📍 Based in Malmö/Lund, Sweden, and open to opportunities anywhere in Hungary, Sweden or Denmark.

-🎯 I’m interested in blades, card games, board games, karate, GeoCaching, driving, and lifelong learning.
+🎯 I’m interested in blades, card games, board games, karate, GeoCaching, driving, and lifelong learning. (just after development)

-🌱 I’m currently diving deep into advanced Python development, Test-Driven Development, and Cybersecurity.
+🌱 I’m currently diving deep into advanced Python development, Test-Driven Development, and LLM-s.

 🚀 I’m actively looking for new job opportunities where I can grow, contribute, and be part of a meaningful team.